UMAprotocol/UMIPs/UMIPs/UMIP-uSPAC5.md

 #### 2. Get shares quotes
-Real time and historical share prices are available from MarketStack.com (API).<br> Price requests should use the dayly price that is nearest and later than the price request timestamp.
+Real time and historical share prices are available from MarketStack.com (API).<br> Price requests should use the daily price that is nearest and later than the price request timestamp.
 In the future, it is planned to use hourly and minute prices.
 To do this, voters should use the open price of the OHLC period that the price request timestamp falls in.
 MarketStack endpoints are queried based on the OHLC period's close time.
 <br><br>
 Example MarketStack request for a PSTH real time **end-of-day** price (available on: All plans):
 ```